InfiniteBoost: building infinite ensembles with gradient descent: Experiments

 \subsection{InfiniteBoost and gradient boosting}

 Datasets used for experiments are listed in Table~\ref{tab:gb-data}.
 For Higgs dataset 1 million samples are used for training and 500,000 samples are used for test.
-For YearPredictionMSD dataset random 75\% are taken as training and the remaining samples are taken for test purposes.
+For YearPredictionMSD dataset random 75\% are taken as training and the remaining samples are used for test purposes.
 InifiniteBoost uses adaptive capacity for classification and regression problems.
 For ranking task the fixed capacity value is used because the loss function is not convex in this case and the adaptation on the holdout significantly underestimates capacity.
 For all tasks the same hyperparameters are used for gradient boosting and InfiniteBoost: subsample is set to 0.7, max features --- 0.7, max depth --- 7.
 For gradient boosting shrinkage is varied to compare with InfiniteBoost.
-Other hyperparameters settings are tested and the similar behavior is observed.
+Other hyperparameters settings are tested and similar behavior is observed.
 In Figures~\ref{fig:gb-auc}, \ref{fig:gb-mse}, \ref{fig:gb-ndcg} the learning curves are presented.
-It can be seen that InifiniteBoost provides similar quality as gradient boosting (with appropriate shrinkage) and at the same time it is free from the over-fitting effect.
-As the number of trees increases the quality of InfiniteBoost tends to some constant.
-Notably, found optimal capacities differ significantly for trees of different complexity (Figure~\ref{fig:gb-depth}).
+It can be seen that InifiniteBoost provides similar quality as gradient boosting (with appropriate shrinkage) and at the same time it is free from over-fitting effect.
+As a number of trees increases, the quality of InfiniteBoost tends to some constant, which confirms theorems.
+Worthnoty, found optimal capacities differ significantly for trees of different complexity (Figure~\ref{fig:gb-depth}).

 \insertplotsgbnips